tminglei/binder-swagger-java/README.md

 public Response getPetById(@PathParam("petId") String petId) ...
 ```
-2) supplement your other swagger info
+2) supplement your other swagger info:
 ```java
 // in `Bootstrap.java`
 static {  // for swagger